katy-arushi/lotide/README.md

 [eqArrays.js](/eqArrays.js)

-* a function which compares two arrays to determine if they are similar in elements and length
+ * a function which compares two arrays and returns true or false, based on a perfect match.

 [eqObjects.js](/eqObjects.js)

-* a function which compares two objects to see if they are similar
+ * a function which compares two objects to see if both objects have identical keys with identical values.

 [findKey.js](/findKey.js)

-* the function findKey takes in an object and a callback, and returns the first key for which the callback returns a truthy value.
+ * a function that takes in an object and a callback, and returns the first key for which the callback returns a truthy value.
 If no key is found, then it returns undefined.

 [findByKeyValue.js](/findKeyByValue.js)

-* a function an searches for a key on an object where its value matches a given value
+* a function that searches for a key on an object where its value matches a given value

 [flatten.js](/flatten.js)